-EvokeAG 2020 & 2021
+EvokeAG 2020 & 2022

-Almost 100 New Zealand agritech researchers & entrepreneurs attended the inaugural evokeAG conference, held in Melbourne, in February 2019.
+Almost 100 New Zealand agritech researchers & entrepreneurs attended the evokeAG conference, held in Melbourne, in February 2020.
 Although organised by AgriFutures Australia, the intent is for evokeAG to be viewed globally as a trans-Tasman agritech vehicle.

 Agritech New Zealand's Executive Director sits on the evokeAG steering committee.
 Working closely with the AgriFutures leadership team, he is working to develop more trans-Tasman (New Zealand) content into the evokeAG program.
+Next year's evokeAG 2021, scheduled to be held in Perth has been delayed until 2022 due to the impacts of COVID-19.
+Agritech New Zealand will work again with Callaghan Innovation, NZTE and MBIE to support the participation of New Zealand firms and organisations at this event.

-Supporting Inbound & Outbound missions
+Supporting inbound & outbound missions